 - The tool allows you to drag and drop performance metrics on a timeline

 - Monitor the logical component of the SDN (Software Defined Networking) environment.

-- This free system monitoring software offers drag-and-drop file transfers.
+- This system monitoring software can analyze network performance.

 Nagios network is a network monitoring tool that allows your company to identify and resolve I.T. infrastructure problems.
 It helps you to determine the issues before they affect critical business processes.

 - This free system monitoring software offers a comprehensive dashboard.